 “PAI” High-School Education System Reform Project

-Designing a human centered learning environment to achieve PAI’s (Philadelphia Academies, Inc.) goal is the aspect that our studio needs to be involved.
-We not only need to set up a series of workshop with designated high schools to recognize what hinders learning effectiveness but also we are required to present our findings to one architecture company who cooperates with our project sponsor, Comcast Corporation.
-The latter will consider our works as the design principle integrating into new classroom construction blueprint.
-This is a great opportunity to verify our service values; at the meanwhile, there will be an unprecedented challenge when we are facing and coordinating with multiple stakeholders at one time.
+Designing a human-centered learning environment to achieve PAI’s (Philadelphia Academies, Inc.) goal is the aspect that our studio needs to be involved in.
+We not only need to set up a series of workshops with designated high schools to recognize what hinders learning effectiveness but also we are required to present our findings to one architecture company that cooperates with our project sponsor, Comcast Corporation.
+The latter will consider our works as the design principle integrating into a new classroom construction blueprint.
+This is a great opportunity to verify our service values; at meanwhile, there will be an unprecedented challenge when we are facing and coordinating with multiple stakeholders at one time.

 Abraham Lincoln High School in Northeast Philadelphia region is our team’s target.
 We have 8 weeks to work with these high school students and faculty and deliver the insights.
 Our original schedule is arranging 4 to 5 times workshops to get the answer.

 The stakeholder map shows our studio as the research group facing to multiple influences.

 At the first time meeting, we brought a giant roll of paper fully filled with pictures that showed the variety of living environments.
 Students had 8 minutes to like or dislike the content of pictures by using color coded stickers and then chatted with each other about those who were most voted.
 As part of the icebreaker, they were also encouraged to share every scene in school and leave comments on social media platforms.
 We synthesize those feedback and understand some opinions about what is missing or what they want in the school and what is the deeper problem neutralizing students’ learning passion.
 Thus, we wonder what is happening during a typical day for these students.